How Spotify boosted ad sales and streamlined operations

 Streamlining communication for a streaming service

-The Spotify business unit, composed of sales, campaign management and account management teams, needed to stay aligned to optimise success.
+The Spotify business unit, composed of sales, campaign management and account management teams, needed to stay aligned to optimize success.
 However, discussions and strategies around campaigns and opportunities were often siloed and disjointed across email, Gchat and Salesforce.
-Email threads sometimes accidentally excluded essential contributors, and side email conversations muddied up the digital ‘paper’ trail.
+Email threads sometimes accidentally excluded essential contributors, and side email conversations muddied up the digital “paper” trail.

 Introducing Salesforce-to-Slack automation workflows to the ad sales team

 Lopez admits that some teams were initially nervous about managing so many different channels.
 But, she says, within a couple of weeks, they were raving about the new process.
-They loved how easily they could find the information that they needed or raise a question in the channel without figuring out who should be asked – everyone was already there.
+They loved how easily they could find the information they needed or raise a question in the channel without figuring out who should be asked—everyone was already there.

 Automated workflows, cross-team visibility and channel-based communication have empowered ad sales and reduced the tools and steps needed to work through deals and campaigns.

-Tools such as Slack Connect, designed to replace email, take efficiency to the next level.
-Slack Connect makes the work that happens outside of organisations faster, more productive and more secure by moving conversations out of unwieldy, siloed email threads and into a single, digital space that’s easy for all the right teammates and partners to access.
+Tools like Slack Connect, designed to replace email, take efficiency to the next level.
+Slack Connect makes the work that happens outside of organizations faster, more productive and more secure by moving conversations out of unwieldy, siloed email threads and into a single, digital space that’s easy for all the right teammates and partners to access.

 Adopting Slack Connect saves administrators serious overhead time and costs.
 It employs all of Slack’s enterprise-grade security features and compliance standards, keeping communication and data secure across external partnerships.

-Slack’s Enterprise Grid bundles company priorities such as data privacy and security.
-It offers just the right amount of administrative controls so that teams can work autonomously – with guidelines, but as few hard rules as possible.
+Slack’s Enterprise Grid bundles company priorities like data privacy and security.
+It offers just the right amount of administrative controls so teams can work autonomously—with guidelines, but as few hard rules as possible.

 With one global safety net around larger corporate policies, Enterprise Grid gives teams tailored experiences that maintain their identity and culture within multiple workspaces.